 Three generations of Vietnamese migrants are behind Banoi, which means their Vietnamese street food is authentically awesome – with a modern, Melbourne twist.
 Share some yummy starters like pork and prawn wontons and maple sriracha chicken ribs.
 Then tuck into big dishes like pho or maybe try something different like Saigon steamed rice rolled savoury pancakes.
 On Crispy Fridays, get your favourite dishes with pork belly, from crispy pork cao lau noodle to crispy pork on rice.

 Although Squires Loft Docklands call themselves “the steak specialists”, we like to call them all-round legends.
 Yes, it’s steak heaven, from wagyu porterhouse to Black Angus eye fillet, but there’s so much more in store.
 Like the seafood platter to share and dessert classics including sticky date pudding, double chocolate fudge cake and Belgian waffles.
 If you and your mates are looking for a hearty, meaty meal with a bottle of wine or two, walk this way.

 The Hof Downtown

-Love a good bratwurst, craving a schnitzel or dying for a schnapps?
-Head to the Hof Downtown, where traditional Bavarian food awaits with open arms and overflowing bier taps.
-Bigger appetites can take on their famous crispy pork knuckle served with sauerkraut, mash, pork jus and mustard, or try one of their schnitzels.
-Beer lovers will relish in the ten imported Bavarian boutique beers on tap and cider drinkers will be quenched with Hof’s apple cider.
-How do you say “I’ll take one of each”, in German?
+Love a good bratwurst, craving a schnitzel or fancy doing a round of schnapps with your crew?
+Then head to The Hof Downtown, where modern Bavarian food awaits and overflowing bier is just the start of the drink options.
+Gather round The Platter, loaded with pork knuckle, kransky bombs, chicken wings and more.
+Or get a big knuckle all to yourself, served with sauerkraut, mash, pork jus and mustard.
+Beer lovers will relish the nine Bavarians on tap, while cider drinkers’ choices include Hof’s own.
+How do you say “I’ll take one of each” in German?

 Head to What’s On Melbourne for even more Docklands dining options.